-This book page pumpkin craft is quick and easy to make and only requires on paper back book, a small branch piece, some burlap, bark covered wire, and just a little paint.
+This book page pumpkin craft is quick and easy to make and only requires a paper back book, a small branch piece, some burlap, bark covered wire, and just a little paint.
 Make sure to check out the tutorial to see just how easy these really are to make.

 For this next one, an old orange pumpkin and a worn out sweater combine to make a new neutral and chic pumpkin that fits in with most of my decor.

 The sweater pumpkin can be modified in color and texture depending on the sweater you use.
 There are all kinds of possibilities with this craft.
 Think about what you could do with an argyle sweater!